 - The End of the World as We Know It: Farnsworth assumes that this isn't the case.
 In an Ironic Echo Cut, Morbo tells him otherwise.

-- Final Boss: The robot Destructor, previously seen in the episode "Raging Bender".
+- Final Boss: The final boss fought in the game is the robot Destructor, previously seen in the episode "Raging Bender".

 Fry: Well, first everything went dark, then this bright light appeared, and it said, "Game over".